AFirooz/cryptee-core/README.md

 Library for data encryption using Trezor.

+> This is a working version to encrypt/decrypt text using Trezor.
+I do not plan on making other functionalities work beyon that.

-It seems that the developer have abandoned this project.
-This is why, I have edited the project files to be able to run a simple webpage locally and encrypt / decrypt text.
+As the developer have abandoned this project.
+I have edited the project files to make it run a simple webpage locally and encrypt / decrypt text.
 The functionality was mostly inspired by the original project.

 ## Commands to run